Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: Introduction

 \subsection{Key questions}

 It is important to exercise caution when interpreting the effectiveness of the RL algorithm and whether a feature is useful for personalization.
 Apparent personalization (as in~\cref{fig:interestingUser}) may arise purely by chance due to algorithmic stochasticity.
 In this paper, we consider a first start at truth-in-advertising by assessing whether stochasticity in the RL algorithm can lead to misleading results.
-We focus on truth-in-advertising limited to this consideration and conduct/present exploratory analyses that address two questions: \begin{enumerate}[label=(Q\alph*.), leftmargin=*] \item If we find several users with similar interesting graphs as shown in \cref{fig:interestingUser}(a) and/or \cref{fig:interestingUser}(b), does the data support the conclusion that this occurrence is greater than chance due to the stochasticity of the RL algorithm? \item Does the data suggest that a specific user's graph, as shown in \cref{fig:interestingUser}(a) and/or \cref{fig:interestingUser}(b), is truly interesting and that this type of graph is unlikely to appear by chance due to the RL algorithm's stochasticity? \end{enumerate}
+We focus on truth-in-advertising limited to this consideration and conduct/present exploratory analyses that address two questions: \begin{enumerate}[label=(Q\alph*.), leftmargin=*] \item If we find multiple users with similar interesting graphs as shown in \cref{fig:interestingUser}(a) and/or \cref{fig:interestingUser}(b), does the data support the conclusion that this occurrence for multiple users is greater than chance due to the stochasticity of the RL algorithm? \item Does the data suggest that a specific user's graph, as shown in \cref{fig:interestingUser}(a) and/or \cref{fig:interestingUser}(b), is truly interesting and that this type of graph is unlikely to appear by chance due to the RL algorithm's stochasticity? \end{enumerate}

 A positive answer to the first question would suggest that many users in the study could benefit from the RL algorithm and that the RL algorithm is effective at personalization when possible.
 A positive answer to the second question would indicate that the RL algorithm is effectively personalizing for a particular user.
-Note that a variety of additional exploratory analyses might be considered, such as standard analyses for examining model misspecification.
+Note that a variety of additional exploratory analyses might be considered, both concerning other measures of \lq\lq interestingness" as well as standard analyses for examining model misspecification.
 However here we limit the discussion to the above two questions.